-If a block is lost or unavailable during a read request, the completion task issues a degraded read to the block.
+If a block is lost or unavailable during a read request, the completion handler issues a degraded read to the block.
 It examines the compact stripe table to identify the PBAs of the available blocks of the same stripe.
-It then sends the I/O events to the device I/O task to retrieve the available blocks.
-After all available blocks are retrieved, the completion task decodes the lost block and marks the read request as completed.
+It then sends the I/O events to the device I/O handler to retrieve the available blocks.
+After all available blocks are retrieved, the completion handler decodes the lost block and marks the read request as completed.

-\paragraph{Indexing task.} The indexing task is responsible for the L2P table maintenance.
-It receives L2P table query events from the dispatch task and returns the PBAs of requested blocks for read requests.
-It also receives L2P table update events from the completion task and the cleaning task.
-If an L2P table update event is from the completion task, it acknowledges the write requests to the application on behalf of the completion task after the L2P table is updated.
-In addition, the indexing task is responsible for the offloading of L2P table entries if the L2P table size reaches the memory size limit (\S\ref{subsec:overview}).
+\para{Indexing handler.} The indexing handler is responsible for the L2P table maintenance.
+It receives L2P table query events from the dispatch handler and returns the PBAs of requested blocks for read requests.
+It also receives L2P table update events from the completion handler and the cleaning handler.
+If an L2P table update event is from the completion handler, it acknowledges the write requests to the application on behalf of the completion handler after the L2P table is updated.
+In addition, the indexing handler is responsible for the offloading of L2P table entries if the L2P table size reaches the memory size limit (\S\ref{subsec:overview}).

-\paragraph{Encoding task.} The encoding task is responsible for parity generation.
-When it receives a notification from the dispatch task that a stripe has $k$ data chunks, it generates parity chunks.
-It then submits I/O events for the parity chunks to the device I/O task.
+\para{Encoding handler.} The encoding handler is responsible for parity generation.
+When it receives a notification from the dispatch handler that a stripe has $k$ data chunks, it generates parity chunks.
+It then submits I/O events for the parity chunks to the device I/O handler.
 We handle parity chunk generation outside of the normal I/O requests to mitigate interference on normal I/O requests.

-\paragraph{Segment state tracking task.} The segment state tracking task examines whether the system needs to write the header region or the footer region of a segment, or whether it has persisted all stripes in a stripe group (\S\ref{subsec:all}).
+\para{Segment state tracking handler.} The segment state tracking handler examines whether the system needs to write the header region or the footer region of a segment, or whether it has persisted all stripes in a stripe group (\S\ref{subsec:all}).
 It periodically (every 1\,$\mu$s in our prototype) examines the segment states.
-When the segment state needs to be updated, it also sends the corresponding I/O events to the device I/O task.
+When the segment state needs to be updated, it also sends the corresponding I/O events to the device I/O handler.